Costa Brava: Description

 The central part of the Costa Brava belongs to the comarca of Baix Empordà, whose capital is La Bisbal d'Empordà, with the Montgrí Massif extending on its north, from L'Escala to the village of L'Estartit, part of the municipality of Torroella de Montgrí.
 The River Ter pours its water at this point, near a small archipelago known as Medes Islands.
 Further south, following a stretch of beach and marshlands, are the towns of Pals, Begur and Palafrugell.
 At this point the Gavarres Massif meets the sea, with a coast marked by rugged cliffs, small bays and beaches amid coastal villages such as Aiguafreda, Fornells, Tamariu, Llafranc and Calella de Palafrugell.
 The town of Palamós, further south, is a major commercial and fishing port.
-At this point the coast forms a bay between Palamós and Sant Antoni de Calonge, part of the town of Calonge.
-South of it lies the town of Castell-Platja d'Aro, including Platja d'Aro, a large tourist resort which has grown along a wide beach.
+At this point, the coast forms a bay between Palamós and Sant Antoni de Calonge, part of the town of Calonge.
+South of it lies the town of Castell-Platja d'Aro, including Platja d'Aro, a large tourist resort that has grown along a wide beach.
 Situated to the south are S'Agaró and the town of Sant Feliu de Guixols, which lies to the north-east of the Ardenya Massif.

 The southernmost part of the Costa Brava belongs to the comarca of Selva, whose capital is Santa Coloma de Farners, about 20 km from the Mediterranean Sea.
 Tossa de Mar is located to the north of the coastline, with several resorts and small bays along the littoral.
 Lloret de Mar, located to the south of Tossa, is the largest resort on the Costa Brava, with a population of over 200,000 at its peak during the summer.
 Blanes is the southernmost town on the Costa Brava and is the third most populous municipality of the Province of Girona.